DifferentialDrivetrainSim

 Overloaded function.

-1. __init__(self: wpilib.simulation._simulation.DifferentialDrivetrainSim, plant: wpimath._wpimath.LinearSystem_2_2_2, trackwidth: wpimath.units.meters, driveMotor: wpimath._wpimath.DCMotor, gearingRatio: typing.SupportsFloat | typing.SupportsIndex, wheelRadius: wpimath.units.meters, measurementStdDevs: typing.Annotated[collections.abc.Sequence[typing.SupportsFloat | typing.SupportsIndex], “FixedSize(7)”] = [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]) -> None
+1. __init__(self: wpilib.simulation._simulation.DifferentialDrivetrainSim, plant: wpimath._wpimath.LinearSystem_2_2_2, trackwidth: wpimath.units.meters, drive_motor: wpimath._wpimath.DCMotor, gearing_ratio: typing.SupportsFloat | typing.SupportsIndex, wheel_radius: wpimath.units.meters, measurement_std_devs: typing.Annotated[collections.abc.Sequence[typing.SupportsFloat | typing.SupportsIndex], “FixedSize(7)”] = [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]) -> None

 Creates a simulated differential drivetrain.